evmengineer/alt-safe/README.md

 ## RPC

-ALT Wallet relies on the user provided RPC URL or the default RPC URL provided by `wagmi`.
+ALT Safe relies on the user provided RPC URL or the default RPC URL provided by `wagmi`.
 It is very important to provide a stable and performant RPC node.
 Typically, public RPC URLs are not sufficient, and it is recommended to run against a private RPC URL or your own node directly.

 ## Differences from Safe{Wallet}